omerfuyar/GamEncin/Notes.md

-In OpenGL, objects like VAOs, VBOs, shaders, and textures arehandles or IDs that reference data stored in the GPU.
+In OpenGL, objects like VAOs, VBOs, shaders, and textures are handles or IDs that reference data stored in the GPU.
 So we use GLuint to store them.

 lifecycle / pipeline of each object: